raspberrypilearning/stress-ball/en/step_3.md

 ## Add a face
 In Scratch, the picture used for a sprite is called a __costume__.
-You're going to add a face to your sprite to give it a more interesting costume.
+You're going to add a face to Ball sprite to make it more interesting.

 --- task ---